 The incident could have been avoided if the database was correctly configured.

-- Forced to suspend loyalty card payments temporarily
+- Boots was forced to suspend loyalty card payments temporarily

 The Boots incident once again demonstrates the importance of user’s not using the same username and password for multiple accounts.

 A misconfigured cloud server at Avon allowed 19 million records to be leaked, including personal information.
 The damage to Avon included:

 - Exposing the company to ransomware attacks